Data centre interconnect grow in importance to enterprises.

 Things are a little different today, however.
 With the demand for very low latency connectivity for applications such as high-frequency trading, DCI is key to building a data centre ecosystem of like-minded enterprises and information providers.

-Revenues for the DCI market will see a compound annual growth rate of 10.5 per cent over the next few years, reaching $4.2 billion by 2019, according to Ovum Research.
+Revenues for the DCI market valued at USD 8.2 billion in 2022, will see a compound annual growth rate of 13.5 per cent between 2023 and 2032, according to Global Market Insights.
 The key driver here is faster, more reliable and higher-capacity connections.

 For data centre service providers, there is an urgent need to bring external networks and services to the enterprise, introduce the cloud-based and enterprise-based applications to the enterprise and eventually build out connections to the many peer organisations involved in the digital business solution.
 Some applications may include the integration of multiple databases and data sources, but the latency involved in communications is likely to stack up in complex transactions where information transmission becomes painfully slow and inefficient.